Skip to content

 Giersberg warns against relying solely on isolation exercises:

-Large Muscle Groups Need Compound Exercises
+Large Muscle Groups Need Basic Exercises

 The larger the muscle group, the more important complex exercises become, Giersberg emphasizes.